Working with suppliers & farmers to manage water use

 Tomato farmers in the Mediterranean are experiencing unpredictable rainfall and water scarcity.
 Yet simple tools can make a big difference.
 Through the Knorr Partnership Fund (KPF), we’ve helped our tomato farmers in the Gastouni region of Greece to cut water use by 28%, while increasing yields and producing sweeter tomatoes.

 The key to this change is a tensiometer – a small probe that measures the amount of water present in soil.
 A dial at surface level gives an at-a-glance guide to the conditions below ground.
 Previously farmers had to decide when to irrigate based on experience and estimates.
-Now they can see in an instant when their tomato fields need irrigation, informed by real-time, reliable data.
+Now they can see in an instant when their tomato fields need irrigation, informed by reliable real-time data.
 The KPF has been co-funding the cost of the tensiometers and providing training to help farmers make the most of the new tool.

 With several tensiometers carefully placed across their land, the farmers who cultivate tomatoes for our Knorr sauces, soups and stocks can see immediately when their fields need irrigation, and water them as needed.